chankrrn/WRO-FE-YBR/mech/mech_README.md

 This document describes the complete mechanical development of the **YBR-SUNFLOWER WRO 2026 Future Engineers robot**, including the drivetrain, steering system, chassis, structural components, mechanical calculations, material selection, manufacturing process, prototype iterations, testing, trade-offs, and final engineering decisions.

-The purpose of this document is not only to show the final mechanical design, but also to explain:
+The purpose of this document is not only to show the final mechanical design.
+It explains why the main components were selected, how torque and speed influenced the drivetrain, why the steering and transmission use their current architecture, and how the robot developed from a previous-generation reference platform into the final Version 3 vehicle.

-- why each major mechanical component was selected,
-- how torque and speed influenced the drivetrain design,
-- why the steering and drivetrain use their current architecture,
-- how the robot evolved from its reference blueprint to the final Version 3 platform,
-- which mechanical problems were discovered during development,
-- how testing changed the design,
-- what trade-offs were accepted,
-- and how the final mechanical system can be reproduced.
+It also documents the mechanical problems discovered during development, the changes made after testing, the trade-offs accepted by the team, and the information required to reproduce the final mechanical platform.

 ---